 read journal guidance and read journal articles to learn how papers are expected to look in the chosen journal.

 When submitting a scientific article for publication, you should show respect for the editor and reviewers.
 Start by addressing any letter to the editor of the journal you are submitting to (many authors write to another journal).
-Continue by ensuring that your submitted article is well written, well presented, follows journal guidance on layout etc, and is free of obvious errors.
+Continue by ensuring that your submitted article is well written, well presented, follows journal guidance on layout, etc, and is free of obvious errors.

 Some journals employ (I assume) someone to check all this before the editor sees an article.
 Most do not.
-It shows a lack of respect to present an article which does not adhere to the journal’s guidance and, as an editor, I am very wary of authors who submit papers full of obvious errors.
+It shows a lack of respect to present an article that does not adhere to the journal’s guidance and, as an editor, I am very wary of authors who submit papers full of obvious errors.
 If the author cannot be bothered to check the quality and accuracy of the submitted article, why should I trust the validity of their reported methods and results?
-At the end of the submission process there is always a chance to review and check the whole paper.
+At the end of the submission process, there is always a chance to review and check the whole paper.
 Use it.

 Learn to write: Practice, practice, practice And read, read, read

 More prosaically, whoever writes the minutes of a meeting often determines what people believe was said and decided.
 I discovered this as a junior psychiatrist, where junior doctors were responsible for giving electroconvulsive therapy (ECT).
 As chair of the junior committee, I wrote a meeting minute that we required a policy to ensure patient safety.
-In reality we had only discussed the matter vaguely, but I wrote something rather more definitive.
+In reality, we had only discussed the matter in general, but I wrote something rather more definitive.
 It became policy, because “it had been agreed at a committee meeting”!

 It distresses me that most people seem unable to write.
 Learning to write well does not appear to be part of learning about research.
 Yet, researchers depend upon writing applications to obtain grants.
 A researcher’s status and progression both, ultimately, depend upon publications, and these have to be written.
 Only a small proportion of grant applications succeed, and only a small proportion of papers submitted to higher impact journals are accepted.
 Writing well will greatly improve the chances of success in both spheres.
 As a reviewer, I judge that someone who can write clearly can also think clearly, and that poor writing may indicate poor research skills.

 Learning requires hard work.
 As in every other matter, practice improves ability.
 Practice is much more effective when the person receives feedback on performance.
-Failure to gain a grant or have a paper accepted is not effective feedback: there is a long delay, and the connection between quality of writing and feedback is weak because there are many other reasons for failure.
+Failure to gain a grant or have a paper accepted is not effective feedback: there is a long delay, and the connection between the quality of writing and feedback is weak because there are many other reasons for failure.
 Poor writing will rarely be given as a reason, even though it may be the primary reason.
 Effective feedback needs to be timely, to point out where improvements are needed, and why, and then to suggest ways to improve, with explanations.

 There are other ways to learn, some quite enjoyable.
 When reading a book, article, or other document, consider how easy it is to read and understand, and how much it attracts and maintains your attention.
 Then analyse what it is that helps.
 There are also websites.
 For example, the Equator Network (a good general resource) has a specific section on writing for publication.
 Another site is Good Reports.